 For fiscal 2016, Messrs.
 Bruggeworth, Buhaly, Creviston and Klein received a performance-based restricted stock unit award opportunity based upon our TSR in comparison to the TSR of a benchmark index, or TSR Performance RSUs, and a performance-based restricted stock unit award opportunity based on our achievement of certain Company performance objectives, or Objectives-based RSUs.
 No minimum level of equity award was guaranteed for either type of performance-based award.
 The TSR Performance RSUs are designed to ensure that approximately 30% of the total value of each Named Executive Officer's annual equity award opportunity is linked to Qorvo's TSR relative to the external index.
-The Objectives-based RSUs are designed to ensure that approximately 30% of the total value of portunity is linked to milestones on projects or key initiatives that the Committee believed had a strong potential to impact longer-term stockholder value creation.
+The Objectives-based RSUs are designed to ensure that approximately 30% of the total value of each Named Executive Officer's annual equity award opportunity is linked to milestones on projects or key initiatives that the Committee believed had a strong potential to impact longer-term stockholder value creation.

 The TSR Performance RSUs are earned and vest over a one-year, two-year and three-year performance period, which began with a one-year period for fiscal year 2016.
-The number of TSR Performance RSUs earned is determined based on our TSR performance measured against the TSR of a benchmark index, the SPDR\ S&P Semiconductor ETF (Symbol: XSD), during a TSR performance period.
-TSR is measured by taking the average share price during the final 90 days of the relevant TSR performance period divided by the average share price during the Post-Combination Period preceding the start of fiscal 2016.
-If a threshold TSR level specified in the relevant award agreement is met in a TSR performance period, the Named Executive Officer will be granted an award for a number of shares equal to the target number of common shares multiplied by the applicable percentage assigned to such TSR performance periods, the Named Executive Officer may earn up to 200% of the target number of TSR Performance RSUs.
-For fiscal 2016, our TSR performance was -38.37% compared to the TSR of the benchmark index of -1.10%.
-Accordingly, no TSR Performance RSUs were earned by Messrs.
-Bruggeworth, Buhaly, Creviston and Klein for the first year of the fiscal 2016 TSR award because the threshold TSR level was not met.
-Under our TSR program, the TSR Performance RSUs that were not earned in fiscal 2016 (the "Unearned RSUs") will be carried over for one year and may be earned in fiscal 2017 based on our TSR performance over a two-year period in comparison to the TSR of the benchmark index over the same period.
+The number of TSR Performance RSUs earned is determined based on our TSR performance measured against the TSR of a benchmark index, the SPDR® S&P Semiconductor ETF (Symbol: XSD), during a TSR performance period.
+TSR is measured by taking the average share price during the final 90 days of the relevant TSR performance period divided by the average share price during the fiscal 2016.
+If a threshold TSR level specified in the relevant award agreement is met in a TSR performance period, the Named Executive Officer will be granted an award for a number of shares equal to the target number of common shares multiplied by the applicable percentage assigned to such TSR performance level.
+If the threshold is not met, no award will be earned.
+Depending on our relative TSR performance RSUs.
+For fiscal 2016, our TSR performance was -38.37% compared to the TSR of the benchmark index of the fiscal 2016 our TSR performance was -38.37% compared to the TSR of the fiscal 2016 TSR award because the threshold TSR level was not met.
+Under our TSR performance RSUs that were not earned in fiscal 2016 (the "Unearned RSUs") will be carried over for one year and may be earned in fiscal 2017 based on our TSR performance over a two-year period in comparison to the TSR of the benchmark index over the same period.
 Unearned RSUs may not be carried over for more than one TSR performance period.